metatexx/msgcvt/README.md

-# msgcvt - use it with `nats --translate`
+## msgcvt - use it with `nats --translate`

-## Introduction
+### Introduction

-`msgcvt` is a command-line utility designed to convert data between different message encodings.
-This tool offers a variety of functionalities including translation of formats to human-readable output, analysis of data, and creation of AvroX basic types.
+`msgcvt` is a command-line utility designed to convert data between different message encodings and was originally created a tool to use with `nats --translate`.
+See [natscli](https://github.com/nats-io/natscli) / [nats.io](https://nats.io/).

+This tool offers a variety of functionalities including translation of formats to human-readable output, analysis of AcroX data, and creation of [AvroX](https://github.com/metatexx/avrox) basic types.

-## Available Commands
+***Notice: This package is a work in progress (WIP)***

+### Usage

 ```
 usage: msgcvt [<flags>] <command> [<args> ...]